Fractional shares can make investing accessible to everyone, especially people who don’t have the funds to satisfy hefty account minimums.

 Stash is a popular option for investors looking for accounts with low minimums and expert guidance.
 With Stash, you can invest in a curated selection of exchange-traded funds (ETF's) or purchase fractional shares of stocks through a mobile platform.
 Stash provides some personalized investment recommendations based on your responses to several questions.

-Their fees are reasonable, at $1 per month for accounts under $5,000, and an annual fee of 0.25% for accounts over $5,000.
+Their fees are reasonable, at anywhere from $1 to $9 per month.
 You can choose from a selection of ETFs preselected by their financial experts.
 Stash also provides educational content tailored to your unique investing profile.

 For convenience, you also have the option to set up automatic investments to your portfolio.
 Companies like Stash can buy one share and split it into fractional shares, and you can get started and own a fraction of a share for just $5.

-Stockpile lets you buy fractional shares and start trading at 99 cents per trade.
+Webull is a free investing app and rival to Robinhood.
+It allows you to buy stocks, ETFs, and crypto in the app - as well as fractional shares starting at just $5.
 There are no monthly fees or minimums.
 You can choose fractional shares of more than 1000 stocks and ETFs.

 Before you begin investing with fractional shares, learn the basics and read up on best practices in building your portfolio.